LeATeP/zet/20220217034639/README.md

 so as long as i have little code to compute and only executing sql query's, or sleep... python will outperforme

+python is great for interface, for direct cmd's where as go is only for running inside containers, and responsible for infrastructure